jstrieb/ctf-collab/README.md

 # Acknowledgments

+Thanks to my good friend Logan Snow ([@lsnow99](https://github.com/lsnow99)) for testing, fixing bugs, and other contributions!

 This project makes use of several great software packages that have made their services available for free:

 - [Tor](https://www.torproject.org/)
 - [ngrok](https://ngrok.com)
 - [tmux](https://en.wikipedia.org/wiki/Tmux)